shakibaam/wildclaims/Generation/README.md

      - **Others** – all remaining conversations.

 3. **Submit to OpenAI**
-   - You manually submit the `batch_requests.jsonl` file to the OpenAI Batch API.
+   - Submit the `batch_requests.jsonl` file to the OpenAI Batch API.
-   - Once the job completes, place the results file as `batch_results.jsonl` in the same output directory.

 4. **Mapping Results Back**
-   - The script maps the predictions from `batch_results.jsonl` back to the exploded CSV rows using `Conversation_Hash`.
+   - The script maps the predictions back to the exploded CSV rows using `Conversation_Hash`.
    - Adds a `Label` column with the assigned category.
    - Deduplicates rows by conversation.
-   - Saves the final labeled file as `labeled_output.csv`.
+   - Saves the final labeled file

-**Output Files**
-- `exploded.csv` – exploded user utterances with context.
-- `batch_requests.jsonl` – batch request payload for OpenAI API.
-- `batch_results.jsonl` – batch API results (must be manually downloaded and placed).
-- `labeled_output.csv` – final labeled dataset with one row per conversation and a `Label` column (`Math`, `Coding`, or `Others`).

 **How to Run**